-For the investigation of the 5.5-40 nm wavelength range we recorded four sets of spectra using (i) no filter and the filters (ii) Zr, (iii) Si, and (iv) Al. The measured spectra are presented in Fig. 2(a).
+For the investigation of the 5.5-40 nm wavelength range, we recorded four sets of spectra using (i) no filter and the filters (ii) Zr, (iii) Si, and (iv) Al. The measured spectra are presented in Fig. 2(a).

-The Zr filter has a cut-off at ~6.1 nm which allows for recording a higher-order-free tin LPP spectrum in the ~6.1-12.2 nm region.
-The Si filter exhibits a cut-off at ~12.5 nm so in that way the spectrum is pure in the range of ~12.5-25 nm.
-The Al filter has the advantage of a longer wavelength cut-off at ~17 nm such that all orders of the strong 13.5 nm emission feature are absent and a clean measurement in the range ~17-34nm is possible.
+The Zr filter has a cutoff at ~6.1 nm that allows for recording a higher-order-free tin LPP spectrum in the ~6.1 to 12.2 nm region.
+The Si filter exhibits a cutoff at ~12.5 nm, so in that way, the spectrum is pure in the range of ~12.5 to 25 nm.
+The Al filter has the advantage of a longer wavelength cutoff at ~17 nm such that all orders of the strong 13.5 nm emission feature are absent and a clean measurement in the range ~17 to 34 nm is possible.

-The transmission functions of the various filters are tabulated in the CXRO database, however such transmission data is only valid for pristine samples.
+The transmission functions of the various filters are tabulated in the CXRO database; however, such transmission data are only valid for pristine samples.
 These filters typically suffer from oxidation and are subject to contamination from hydrocarbons and tin deposition.
 To obtain reliable transmission functions, the filters are calibrated at the PTB in Berlin.
-The calibration results are shown in Fig. 2(b), (c) and (d).
+The calibration results are shown in Figs. 2(b)-2(d).
 The calibration procedure comprises two steps.
-First, for each filter type, the entire filter area was sampled at a single wavelength (13.5 nm for the Al filter, 17.5 nm for the Si and Zr filters) using a $0.5 \times 0.5 \text{ mm}^2$ beam, enabling to obtain a detailed
+First, for each filter type, the entire filter area was sampled at a single wavelength (13.5 nm for the Al filter and 17.5 nm for the Si and Zr filters) using a $0.5 \times 0.5 \text{ mm}^2$ beam, enabling one to obtain a detailed "map" of the transmission.
+Second, at one particular position on the filter (indicated by red squares in the inset figures), the full wavelength range is measured.
+The recorded transmission function was subsequently scaled by a factor proportional to the average transmission at the wavelength of the first measurement step (within the filter window indicated by the black circle in the inset figures).
+The error bars on this scaled transmission curve [red data points in Figs. 2(b)-2(d)] represent one standard deviation from the average across the filter.

-FIG. 2. (a) Raw emission spectra obtained from tin LPP using Zr, Si, and Al filters, as well as using no filter.
+FIG. 2. (a) Raw emission spectra obtained from tin LPP using Zr, Si, and Al filters, and using no filter.
 ADU: arithmetic digital unit.
-Filter transmissions for (b) Zr, (c) Si and (d) Al filters.
-The experimental ratio is the result of the division of the respective filtered by the unfiltered spectra; the calibration is from PTB; and the fitted curve is obtained taking oxidation into account, while the nominal one is the transmission obtained CXRO.
-Insets: Transmission maps measured at 13.5 nm for Zr and Si, and at 17.5 nm for Al. Red squares depict the location of the filter used for the wavelength scan. (e) Spectra corrected for the respective filter transmission functions.
+Filter transmissions for (b) Zr, (c) Si, and (d) Al filters.
+The experimental ratio is the result of the division of the respective filtered by the unfiltered spectra, the calibration is from PTB, and the fitted curve is obtained taking oxidation into account, while the nominal one is the transmission obtained CXRO.
+Insets: transmission maps measured at 13.5 nm for Zr and Si and at 17.5 nm for Al. Red squares depict the location of the filter used for the wavelength scan. (e) Spectra corrected for the respective filter transmission functions.